Kimserey/BlogArchive/x.md

 _If you never used WebSharper or WebSharper.UI.Next before, I published a tutorial few months ago on how WebSharper works and how you can use it to create SPA's - [https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html](https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html)_

+WebSharper official documentation can be found here [https://github.com/intellifactory/websharper.ui.next/blob/master/docs/Templates.md](https://github.com/intellifactory/websharper.ui.next/blob/master/docs/Templates.md).

-In this post I will explain some of the functionalities of WebSharper.UI.Next template and give example of how they can be used.
-This post will be compose by six parts:
+In this post I will explain some of the functionalities of WebSharper.UI.Next template and give specific examples to showcase how they can be used.
+This post will be compose by five parts:

 ```
  1. Get started with templates